 We’ve helped many clients get their pets approved and ready for travel, so we’re experts at making sure all the boxes are ticked.
 The certificate issuing process can take up to one month, so bear this in mind before making your travel arrangements.

 In order to apply for a certificate to travel, your cat, dog or other animal must meet the entry requirements of the country you’re traveling to or from.
 Similarly, when you enter or return to the UK from another country, your pet needs to meet the entry requirements.
-These requirements may include a microchip, rabies vaccination, animal health certificate, and tapeworm treatment (dogs only).
+These requirements may include a microchip, rabies vaccination, and animal health certificate.

-If you have any questions about vaccinations or microchips at The Mewes, or if you would like to book an appointment, please call us on 01444 456886.
+If you have any questions about consultations or diagnosis at The Mewes, or if you would like to book an appointment, please call us on 01444 456886.